robwschlegel/R_WAS/README.md

 # R_WAS
-THe files used to create the demo session at the WAS in Cape Town
+The files used to create the demo session at the WAS in Cape Town

+# Updates
+## 2017/02/06
+* The first commit